Brow71189/experimental/nionswift_plugin/nion_experimental_4dtools/README.md

 * Crop: Region displayed in the input data item.
 It can be used to select a sub-area of the input frames.
 The output data will then be limited to the data within this region.
 * Dark subtract area: Region displayed in the "total bin 4d" data item.
 It should be adjusted so that it contains only the pixels that were acquire while the beam was blanked.
 For large datasets the UI might not be responsive enough to adjust the size and position of the region with the mouse.
 If this is the case, try to directly type numbers into the correspnding fields in the Inspector panel.
-* Bin spectra to 1D: Checkbox in the Inspector panel.
+* Bin spectra to 1D: Checkbox in the Computation panel.
 When checked, the output of the plug-in will be a 3D data item with all spectra binned in y-direction.
-* Gain image uuid: Field in the Inspector panel.
-When it contains a valid data item UUID, this will be used as the gain image for the dataset (applied after dark subtraction but before binning, if enabled).
-You can get the UUID for a selected data item by clicking Edit -> Copy item uuid or by pressing Ctrl + Shift + U.
+* Gain mode: Drop-down menu in the Computation panel.
+Defaults to "auto" which means the gain image referenced by the camera plug-in will be used.
+When set to "custom", the user can drop a data item in the gain image drag-and-drop area (see below) which will then be used.
+The shape of the gain image provided has to match the shape of the individual images in the dataset in this case.
+Gain mode can also be set to "off", in which case no gain correction will be applied.
+* Gain image: Drag-and-drop area in the Computation panel.
+The image contained in this field will be used as gain image if "gain mode" is set to "custom".
+Clicking on the "Clear" button next to the drag-and-drop area removes the current image from it.

 Screenshot: